garystafford/token-models-reasoning-cost-demo-public/README.md

 - **Ground-truth integrity.** A benchmark cannot be more reliable than its answer key.
 Derive expected answers deterministically where possible, test the verifier itself, document acceptable equivalents, and independently review ambiguous cases.
 - **Semantic correctness.** Determine whether the answer is actually right, not merely plausible, well written, or valid JSON.
 - **Output-contract compliance.** Measure correct-but-malformed responses separately from semantic errors.
 A recoverable code fence may preserve the answer while still creating integration work and production risk.
+Report it diagnostically, but discount it when the capability to prevent it is not consistently available across the compared endpoints.
 - **Completion.** Distinguish a complete wrong answer from truncation, refusal, timeout, and endpoint failure.
 Each has a different cause and remedy.
 - **Gross versus productive reasoning.** Count all returned usage as consumption, but separate reasoning that produced correct answers, wrong answers, and no usable answer.
 Tokens spent are not necessarily tokens needed.
 - **Output-token limits.** Set a maximum loss per request.
 A high ceiling can accommodate difficult work, but it can also allow a failing request to consume tens of thousands of tokens before stopping.